Want to quit your job to day trade? It’s feasible, but go through these steps, and know what to expect, before you quit your day job.

 Most of the people who email me after years of unsuccessful trading think they now have the answer, but in reading their emails I can see they are just repeating the same mistakes over and over again.
 Your systems either works or it doesn’t; don’t rationalize.

 To Quit Your Job to Day Trade, You Have to Practice… A Lot

 How do you break a cycle of losing?
 You need to practice so much on a specific element that you form a new habit.
 Most people think trading is easy, so they deposit their money in an account and start swinging for the fences.
 Don’t do that.

-Start in a demo account, trading the same size account you will be trading when you switch to real capital (see Best Way to Practice Day Trading and Gain Consistency).
+Start in a demo account, trading the same size account you will be trading when you switch to real capital.
 If you are profitable in a demo for two or more months, trading every day, then switch to a real account.
 In the real account, your position size should start at the absolute smallest level, even if you can afford to trade a bigger position size.

 Over time, if you show profits consistently, only then increase your position size.
 Your position size shouldn’t ever expose you to a more than 2% loss on your account equity (based on the difference between your entry price and where you exit the losing trade).
 I recommend never risking more than 1% of account capital on a single trade.
 When you start day trading with a relatively small account, 1 or 2% may not seem like much, but you can still accumulate large percentage returns that will grow your account quickly.
 On larger balances, you may even find risking 1% is too much, as the resulting positions will be larger than what the market can handle (you’ll run into liquidity issues even in very liquid markets).